MANTRIPRAGADA-SAI-PAVAN-ADITYA/Subscription_app_analysis/README.md

 The company has tasked you to identify which users will mostly likely NOT enroll in paid products, so that additional offers can be given to them.
 Because of the costs of these offers, the company does not want to offer them to everybody, especially customers who were going to enroll anyways.

-This is solely done by me!
+This is solely done by me! and there's other one done by a team of three.